hthompson-a10/a10-acos-axapi/exercises/2-explore/README.md

 ## Exercise 2: Exploration
 A10's Ansible modules are generated off of ACOS schema files.
-These schema files are also used to create the API
+These schema files are also used to create the API.

 ### Step 1: Explore the AXAPI
 Navigate to https://documentation.a10networks.com/index.html.
 You'll need to sign in with your A10 networks support account.